athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 The above defines a `namespace` called `tallex.time-dive`.
 This `namespace` is going to be the `entry point` of our app<a href="#entry-point-conventions" aria-describedby="footnote-label" id="entry-point-conventions-ref">.</a>

-<aside class="blog-content__note">A <code class="gatsby-code-text">namespace</code> is the <code class="gatsby-code-text">tallex.time-dive</code> part.
+<aside class="blog-content__note">The <code class="gatsby-code-text">namespace</code> is the <code class="gatsby-code-text">tallex.time-dive</code> part.
 There are a few implicit details which I want to highlight.  <strong>Firstly</strong>, namespaces follow the folder path structure.  <strong>Secondly</strong>, if your namespace has multiple words like <code class="gatsby-code-text">time-dive</code> we use dashes not underscores to separate them.  <strong>Lastly</strong>, best practice is to multi-segment our namespace name.
 A multi-segmented name is when we have multipe words/phrases separated by dots.
 For example, <code class="gatsby-code-text">tallex.time-dive</code> is multi-segmented.
 The first segment is <code class="gatsby-code-text">tallex</code> and the second is
 <code class="gatsby-code-text">time-dive</code>.
 Best practice is to have two or more segments.
 If we only have one segment it can lead to name conflicts.
 Having said this, it's not the end of the world if you only have a single-segment namespace.
 For example, there are respected developers who use <a class="blog-content__link" href="https://github.com/ztellman/virgil" target="_blank" rel="noopener noreferrer">single-segmented namespaces</a>.</aside>

 ### Step 5 - Add ClojureScript Tests